salwil/conversational_agent_for_medical_dialogues/README.md

   `>> pip3.8 install preprocess/`
   `>> pip3.8 install repository/`
   `>> pip3.8 install rules/`
-- Go back to the root directora and run the unittests before you start, to make sure, everything is setup correctly:
+- Go back to the root directora and run the unittests before you start, to make sure, everything is setup correctly (this may take 2-3 minutes):
   `>> python3.8 -m unittest tests/*/*_test.py`
+  In the end you should see something like `Ran 49 tests in xxx.xxxs` without any errors.

 <p align="right">(<a href="#top">back to top</a>)</p>